OpenDataDSL/website/blog/2023-02-21-matrixP17/index.md

 ## Conclusion
+We have shown you how to use OpenDataDSL matrices and Excel with the ODSL Excel-Addin to analyse 17 Industry Portfolios for 2 time-frames: pre COVID-19 in comparison to during COVID-19.
+A heatmap visualizes at a glance the dependencies between the industries and shows potential diversification potential for portfolio investment decisions.

 Data analysis is the way to get insights into your data.
 OpenDataDSL helps you with tools you need to manage and analyse your data.
-As one sample I have shown you how to use OpenDataDSL matrices and Excel with the ODSL Excel-Addin to analyse 17 Industry Portfolios for 2 time-frames: pre COVID-19 in comparison to during COVID-19.
 ODSL matrices are a good way of presenting key information - for once-off or recurrent reporting purposes.

 ## More information or free trial?
 Tell us about your project, and we can let you know how we can help.